fadden/6502bench/SourceGen/SGTestData/FunkyProjects/README.md

  * Simple-MissingPlatSym.dis65 : One of the platform symbol files listed in the project file does not exist.
 You should be notified of the problem and loading should continue.
-(Furthermore, if you look in the project settings, the missing project file should still be present.)
+(Furthermore, if you look in the project settings, the missing project file should still be listed.)
  * Simple-TooShort.dis65 : Same as Simple-BadMagic, but tests to see if we choke when the file is shorter than the magic string.

  * ZeroLengthFile : This is intended for use with "new project".
 The application should refuse to create a new project for a zero-length file.